Printer Troubleshooting Tips

 - Delete all old printers and install fresh, maybe in the services restart the printer spooler

-I set up a new computer in 2 hours and took about another 2 hours to get a HP Officejet installed and working just for it to stop working the next day.
-Knowing most printer installs take 10 minutes max, this is very frustrating, it isn’t worth your money to pay me to fool around with a printer that goes down all the time when a new printer is worth 2 hours or less of my labor in the first place.
+Once I set up a new computer in 2 hours and took about another 4 hours to get a HP Officejet installed and working just for it to stop working the next day.
+I ended up going out to this business multiples times a week, all 4 printers were the HP 8610 series.
+All of them having issues printing and scanning.
+Knowing most printer installs take 10 minutes max, this is very frustrating, it isn’t worth your money to pay me to fool around with a printer that goes down all the time with me knowing it will just break again when a new printer is worth 2 hours or less of my labor in the first place and could last years.

 My personal belief is you are in essence buying three separate devices, a printer, a scanner and a fax machine and usually paying for $100-200 for it.
 The quality can’t be that high for a multi-functioning unit.
 I think the word OfficeJet is misleading, I feel it is designed for lighter home use rather than an office.
 The most frequent calls are offices who have 5,10 even 20 people printing and scanning to one machine.
 I don’t think that $120 OfficeJet can handle that level of use and hence these people often call a few times a week with problems.